Target’s next-day essentials delivery service opens to customers in pilot test

 With Prime Pantry, customers can fill a box up to 45 pounds for a flat rate of $5.99, which is otherwise shipped for free for Prime members, as long as it has at least five qualifying items.
 However, the boxes are not available for expedited shipping – due to their size and weight, they’re shipped using ground shipping.

-Target Restock, meanwhile, will allow online shoppers to fill a box with similar items, for $4.99 per box instead.
+Target Restock, meanwhile, will allow online shoppers to fill a 45 lbs. box with similar items, for $4.99 per box instead.
 However, it’s only offered to Target REDcard holders at this time, though they’re able to choose any payment method at checkout.
 Non-cardholders may be invited in at some point in the future, as the service expands beyond testing.

 Customers also have to have an account with Target.com in order to do their online shopping.